Last Updated: Nov 20, 2018

 As explained in module 2, super-fast Thunderbolt ports could become the future of VR connections so it’s wise to plan ahead for this if you want to be as prepared as possible.
 So if you don’t want to compromise too much, and want to almost guarantee a very nice VR experience now and into the next couple of years or so, here is our “decent” VR build.

-If you want to leave no stone unturned and invest in a system that has a high likelihood (remember nothing is guaranteed with VR as we don’t know what its demands will be in the near future) to absolutely dominate any VR game now and over the next few years; this build is for you.
-It’s obviously just an example, but something of this calibre will make you pretty safe in the VR world for a decent amount of time.
-Plus, it’s super-upgradeable with room for more GPUs in SLI, RAM, storage devices, etc. It’s also got a Thunderbolt port as this connection may become important to VR devices in the near future.
+If you want to leave no stone unturned and invest in a system that has a high likelihood (remember nothing is guaranteed with VR as we don’t know what its demands will be in the near future) to absolutely dominate any VR game now and over the next few years; this type of PC build is for you.

-It's going to require a beast of a computer to run really well, so it's up to you whether you want to invest heavily now on a killer rig to dominate VR now, or perhaps build a less powerful computer that's good enough for decent VR now yet carefully-designed so that you’re easily able to upgrade down the track once VR picks up steam and its requirements perhaps increase.
+It's going to require a fairly beasty gaming rig to run well, so it's up to you whether you want to invest heavily now on a killer rig to dominate VR now, or perhaps build a less powerful computer that's just good enough for playable performance yet carefully-designed so that you’re easily able to upgrade down the track once VR picks up steam and its requirements perhaps increase.
 Whatever you do; good luck and enjoy.
+Oh, and if you're not psyched enough now, check out this awesomeness which is a glimpse into the future of VR First Person Shooters: